- What Are Uterine Fibroids?

 These fibroids grow within the muscular wall of the uterus and are the most commonly occurring type.
 They tend to grow large in size and deform the uterus, making it full.
 Their presence can obstruct the egg from being fertilised and cause infertility.
 Intramural fibroids also cause heavy bleeding during the menstrual periods.

 Submucosal fibroids grow just under the inner lining of the uterus.
 Even the presence of small lesions in this lining of the uterus can cause infertility and heavy or painful periods.

 These fibroids occur on the outside of the uterus and grow into the pelvic region.
-They remain attached to the uterus by a small stalk like tissue as the fibroid grows.
-Subserosal fibroids can put an excess pressure on the internal organs as they grow and cause physical discomfort.
+They remain attached to the uterus by a small stalk-like tissue as the fibroid grows.
+Subserosal fibroids can put excess pressure on the internal organs as they grow and cause physical discomfort.

-What Are The Causes of Fibroids When Pregnant?
+What Are the Causes of Uterine Fibroids During Pregnancy?

 - Genetic changes can also be one of the causes of fibroids as fibroids contain changes in genes that are different from the normal uterine muscle cells.